 If the math is too complex, the Groundwater Record is optional but it does show the community how to track groundwater levels.
-Focus on moving the groundwater marker and completing the groundwater graph.
+Focus on moving the groundwater marker and completing the groundwater graph vi.
+Ending game 1:

 After a few rounds, ask for someone to move the groundwater marker.
-When the community helps guide the game, they have ownership and understand better.
+When the community helps guide the game, they have ownership and understand better a.
+The well marker reaches the red zone